|Research department innovative visualisation techniques in art education

 - Augmented Reality (AR)

 - 3D scanning

 - Writing applications (apps) for iPad / iPhone or Android

 - Computer controlled milling equipment

 - Computer controlled textile equipment (embroidery, sewing, weaving and more)

-During the 2012 - 2013 study year, four Pop Up Galleries, including drinks and discussion afterwards, are organised in collaboration with Studium Generale.
+During the 2012 - 2013 study year, four Pop-Up Galleries, including drinks and discussion afterwards, were organised in collaboration with Studium Generale.
 Here, works from students of different departments are on display.
-The first Pop Up Gallery was held on 15 November 2012, and featured works from Graphic Design students.
-The second Pop Up Gallery took place on 21 February 2013 and displayed works from Photography students.
-The third edition took place 21 March 2013 with students from department of Fine Art.
-Finally, the fourth Pop Up Gallery is scheduled on 23 May 2013 and will show works from Interactive Media Design students.
+The first Pop-Up Gallery was held on 15 November 2012, and featured works from Graphic Design students.
+The second Pop-Up Gallery took place on 21 February 2013 and displayed works from Photography students.
+The third edition took place 21 March 2013 with students from the department of Fine Art.
+Finally, the fourth Pop-Up Gallery was scheduled for 23 May 2013 and where works from where Interactive Media Design students on show.

 Points up for discussion at the Research Department IVT: